 We can change this by improving early diagnosis, ensuring people are able to access the best treatment, and by properly supporting them at the end of treatment.

 What did each party promise?

 All of the main political parties made promises to improve cancer care over the next parliament.

 Read our responses to the party manifestos as they came out:

-The Conservative Party has been elected with a majority so their manifesto commitments will form the basis of this Government’s work.
+The Conservative Party were elected in May with a majority,so their manifesto commitments will form the basis of this Government’s work.
 But MPs from other parties will continue to push for progress to improve cancer care.

 Around the UK

-Health services are devolved in Scotland, Northern Ireland & Wales.
+Health services are devolved in Scotland, Northern Ireland and Wales.
 See what Macmillan is up to in Scotland, Northern Ireland and Wales.